Quentin Johnston: Professional career

+2023

-Johnston was selected by the Los Angeles Chargers with the 21st overall pick in the 2023 NFL draft.
-He recorded his first career touchdown on a 1-yard reception from Justin Herbert in a week 10, 38–41 loss against the Detroit Lions.
+Johnston recorded his first career touchdown on a 1-yard reception from Justin Herbert in a week 10, 38–41 loss against the Detroit Lions.
 His second came on a 6-yard reception from backup quarterback Easton Stick in a week 15, 21–63 loss to the Las Vegas Raiders.
 He finished his rookie season with 38 receptions for 431 yards and two touchdowns in 17 games and ten starts.

+2024

-In week 2 of the 2024 season, Johnston scored two receiving touchdowns in the 26–3 win over the Carolina Panthers.
+In week 2, Johnston scored two receiving touchdowns in the 26–3 win over the Carolina Panthers.
 In week 18, he secured 13 passes with a total of 186 yards in a 34–20 win over the Las Vegas Raiders.
 In the 2024 season, he finished with 55 receptions for 711 yards and eight touchdowns.

+2025

+In week 16, Johnston secured 4 passes with a total of 104 yards, highlighted by a 23-yard one-handed touchdown reception in a 34-17 win over the Dallas Cowboys.
+The touchdown made Johnston the first Chargers player since Antonio Gates to score eight or more touchdowns in consecutive seasons.
+In the 2025 season, he finished with 51 receptions for 735 yards and eight touchdowns.

+2026

+On April 28, 2026, the Chargers picked up the fifth-year option of Johnston's rookie contract.